SamTebbs33/elk/writing-elk-files.md

 ```
 {% endmethod %}
 {% method -%}
+#### Blocks
-    * Tags can contain a block other more statements.
+Tags can contain a block other more statements.
 A block of a single statement is preceeded by a colon and a block of multiple statements is surrounded by braces.
 These form the content of the HTML tag.
 {% sample lang="elk" -%}
 ```elk
 html: body: h1: "A header in the body"